EmFinders EmSeeQ Tracking Device to Locate Wandering Individuals

 About EmFinders - EmFinders, based in Frisco, TX, is a new technology company that has developed a device and subscription service for locating people with Alzheimer's or other impaired adults and children who wander and become lost.
 The wearable device and locator service uses advanced cellular technology to locate lost individuals, even if they wander inside a building, under a structure or just about anywhere.
 The device becomes activated on remote command and the locator service works in coordination with emergency responders.
 EmFinders is a privately held subsidiary of Liberty Media Corporation attributed to the Liberty Capital group (NASDAQ: LCAPA), which owns a broad range of electronic retailing, media, communications and entertainment businesses.
 For more information, visit www.emfinders.com or www.libertymedia.com.

-*This information is from an external source (EmFinders).
+(i)Source/Reference: EmFinders.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.